 Files can be edited in Spacemacs remotely.

-Pro Great note-taking and agenda "app" built-in
+Pro Great note-taking and agenda mode built-in

-Allows for great organization applications that can be saved in future-proof format, plain text, can be integrated with LaTeX, markdown, HTML, Literate Programming and be committed to source control.
+Allows for great organization applications that can be saved in future-proof format, plain text, can be integrated with org, LaTeX, markdown, HTML, Literate Programming and be committed to source control.

 Pro Offers a number of practical features